Board of Trustee Policy

 Endowed scholarships support the tuition, fees and other associated expenses of a student attending the College who meets certain guidelines established by the donor and the College.
 Scholarship guidelines typically include such things as the specific qualifications the donor of the gift would like to see the recipient student possess (e.g., demonstrated financial need, academic prowess), and are usually written broadly enough so as not to hamper the selection of a recipient student and the Foundation’s administration of the endowment fund.

-Capital Campaign Naming Procedure; Administration by the College and the Foundation
+Naming Procedure and Administration by the College and the Foundation

-If the value of a naming opportunity gift is $500,000 or greater but less than $1,000,000, the naming opportunity must be pre-approved by the Foundation Board; provided, however, that the Foundation Board may, in its discretion, designate one or more standing and/or ad hoc committee(s) of the Foundation Board as the body authorized to pre-approve the naming rights associated with any such gifts, in accordance with the plan previously submitted to and approved by the College Trustees and the Foundation Board.
+If the value of a naming opportunity gift is $500,000 or greater but less than $1,000,000, the naming opportunity must be pre-approved by the Foundation Board; provided, however, that the Foundation Board may, in its discretion, designate one or more standing and/or ad hoc committee(s) of the Foundation Board as the body authorized to pre-approve the naming rights associated with any such gifts.

-All proposed names will be held in confidence by the College and the Foundation during the review and pre-approval process.
+All proposed names will be held in confidence by the College and the Foundation during the review and pre-approval process, and in accordance with the donor's wishes.

 Each naming opportunity will be reviewed by the College and the Foundation for compliance with applicable law.
 The College and the Foundation will maintain a comprehensive record of all named physical and non-physical assets.